RomicaSimon/NEW-Bug-Report_Cuddle-Clones_App/README.md

 6. Click on the “SIGN UP“ button

 **Actual result:**
-* Digits are accepted in the First name field.
+* Digits are accepted in the "First name" field.

 **Expected result:**
-* Digits should not be accepted in the First name field.
+* Digits should not be accepted in the "First name" field.

 **Priority:** Low